 The determination of the recoverability of deferred income tax assets is based on the judgment of management.
 Deferred income tax assets are only recognised if it is probable that they can be used in the future.
 Whether or not they can be used depends on whether the tax deductible temporary difference can be offset against future taxable profits.
 In order to assess the probability of their future use, management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies.
-At 31 December 2016, deferred income tax assets amounted to TCHF 0 (31 December 2015 and 1 January 2015: TCHF 0).
+At 31 December 2017 and at December 31, 2016, deferred income tax assets amounted to TCHF 0 (refer to note 21.4 for further details on unrecognized deferred tax assets).
 Such deferred tax assets are only recorded when it becomes evident that sufficient future taxable profits are probable.
 Deferred income tax assets are written down in the same period in which the latest assessment of recoverability indicates a lower value than currently recorded in the financial statements.